top of page

 • Simplified complex information around employment rights, safety and support into plain language content.

-• Ensured accessibility across languages, with key content translated into 28 languages to reach migrant workers directly.
+• Ensured accessibility across languages, writing content that could be easily translated into 28 languages to reach migrant workers directly.

-• Worked closely with the client to articulate a clear, confident message about who they are, what they do, and why it matters.
+• Helped the organisation articulate a clear, confident message about who they are, what they do, and why it matters.

-We established a clear and credible brand identity for a new organisation entering a complex and sensitive space, enabling the team to communicate their role in prevention by providing direct support as well as wider systemic change.
+I supported Let's Dance to establish a clear and credible brand identity for a new organisation entering a complex and sensitive space, enabling the WSC team to communicate their role in prevention by providing direct support as well as wider systemic change.

-We delivered a website that reflects the organisation’s values and amplifies the voices of the workers it exists to support, offering both frontline engagement with the workers themselves alongside strategic communication with policymakers and funders.
-Choosing to structure important help content by sector, we future-proofed the website to ensure their move from supporting farm workers to care workers and beyond was hassle-free.
+Let's Dance delivered a website that reflects the organisation’s values and amplifies the voices of the workers it exists to support, offering both frontline engagement with the workers themselves alongside strategic communication with policymakers and funders.
+Choosing to structure important help content by sector, the team future-proofed the website to ensure their move from supporting farm workers to care workers and beyond was hassle-free.

 What they said